John Davis (explorer): Personal life

-On 29 September 1582, Davis married Mistress Faith Fulford, daughter of Sir John Fulford (the High Sheriff of Devon) and Lady Dorothy Bourchier who was daughter of John Bourchier, 1st Earl of Bath.
-They had four sons and a daughter.
 On his return from the 1592 voyage, Davis discovered his wife had taken up with a "sleek paramour"; conspiring with this man, a counterfeiter, Faith "brought false and unavailing charges" against Davis.

 Davis was also involved a plot to entrap Thomas Aufield, a Catholic priest.
 Likely acting as an agent provocateur at the direction of his patron, Francis Walsingham, Davis claimed to be a Catholic convert and offered to hand over a number of English ships to the Pope or to Spain to aid the Catholic cause.
 He met Aufield in Rouen to discuss the proposal.
 Negotiations failed and he returned to England where Aufield was arrested for circulating Catholic texts.
 Aufield was tortured and found guilty distributing a book in which found fault with the queen's religion.
 He was hanged on 6 July 1585 at Tyburn.